Life After Auxiliaring

 The bright side: I’ve been able to consistently earn the same or more net income (after Seguridad Social and taxes) working 25 hours a week as I was in my 40-hour-a-week job.
 I’ve been able to stay home and do my classes by phone or Teams.
 I’ve been able to travel a bit and give classes from, for example, a balcony overlooking a beach.
 With my sufficient income, I’m able to set boundaries like not taking any students after 5pm (though I easily could!).
 My students are very well-behaved and kind, and we have some wonderful conversations.
 I have a lot of time off for summer and holidays (unpaid).

 The tradeoffs: The number one tradeoff is that the online situation is pandemic-based.
 So my comfortable remote work life has an expiration date.
+(2024 update: this definitely did NOT happen, I am still remote!)
 Also, now I’m back to not being able to take bathroom breaks exactly when I need them, and I have to make sure to block out 2-3pm as my sacred lunch hour.
 My schedule wildly varies from week to week.
 I have a lot of unpaid time off, so my income varies a lot.
 Students always need to reschedule and cancel, and I’ve been left waiting for some of them the entire class period when I could’ve been teaching someone else or doing other things.
 (Honest feelings: getting no-shows and cancellations really starts to wear on my professional self-esteem after a while.)

 Sometimes it feels like my life is just a more grown-up version of auxiliaring.
 I also get the nagging feeling I’ve developed impostor syndrome, and that I’m not qualified enough for any other jobs.
-Pair that with my tendency to drop web development studies too quickly, and I’m left wondering what’s next in my career.
+I need to upskill myself, but web development is no longer the best option for me.
+There’s a bit of a grass-is-greener situation here, where I miss the structure and teamwork of being in a company, and when I’m working in a company, I miss my freedom and connecting with students.

 Will I be able to continue to increase my income in the future to reach my financial goals?
-Do I need to suck it up and join a coding bootcamp so I can get a better handle on web development?
-Or, on the other hand, do I need to just be content with my life as a teacher and ride the wave that is a massive demand for learning English language skills?
+Do I need to try to get back into full-time company work?
+Or do I need to just be content with my life as a teacher and ride the wave that is a massive demand for learning English language skills?

 So as you can see, there IS life after auxiliaring, but it’s not always clear what to do other than teaching.
 Even when you stop teaching, it can be hard to resist being pulled back in.

-We shall see what 2022 brings, but one of my new year’s resolutions is to kick impostor syndrome to the curb and take a deeper look at my career goals!
+We shall see what the future brings, but one of my new year’s resolutions is to kick impostor syndrome to the curb and take a deeper look at my career goals!